-The time students take to complete the program depends on their level of academic preparation, as noted above, as well as their aptitude, and the time they are able to devote to the program.
-It is hoped that many students will be able to complete the Ph.D./BTS program requirements in three years.
+The time students take to complete the program depends on their level of academic preparation, as noted above, as well as their aptitude and the time they are able to devote to the program.
+It is hoped that many students will be able to complete the Program requirements in three years.
 Some, however, will take longer.
 Whatever the program length, students are strongly encouraged to remain as residential students at Wheaton until all requirements are completed.